reshamas/fastai_deeplearn_part1/tips_prereqs.md

-# Things That Are Important to Know Before Running Fastai Library
+# Things to Know Before Running Fastai Library

 ## Q1:  What is train/valid/test?